 Newark, NJ- For many immigrants, coming to the United States is a great opportunity to get a good education, a build a rewarding career and possibly start a family.
 But immigration status can become an obstacle in numerous facets of an immigrant’s life.
 Certain jobs and career opportunities are closed to immigrants who are undocumented or have temporary work visas as a recent decision from the Florida Supreme Court decision shows.
+This is a tough decision to face for many residents, as many immigrants every year turn to resume writers (such as https://www.arcresumes.com/local/florida/) and career helpers to make sure they are working in a good job.
+With this news, the hope of a successful career in the US for many immigrants has been crushed.

 Last week, in a highly anticipated decision, the Florida Supreme Court ruled that Jose Godinez-Samperio, an undocumented immigrant who recently graduated from Florida State University with a law degree, could not be granted his law license because of his immigration status.